killiandonnegan/Youtube-downloader/README.md

 # Youtube-downloader
-A desktop application which downloads youtube videos in .mp3/.mp4 format.
+A desktop application which allows users to download a YouTube video as a .mp3/.mp4 file by providing the link and selecting their desired path for storage.

 ![alt text](images/demo.png)